 There may be other reasons for gooey or stringy yogurt that I haven’t addressed.
 Nonetheless, my research and experience point to contamination by wild yeast as the primary reason for slimy yogurt.

-The easiest way to avoid the problem is to use “traditional” starter that is not as susceptible to wild yeast.
+The easiest way to avoid the problem is to use a “traditional” starter that is not as susceptible to wild yeast.
 If you’re not a regular yogurt maker, use a new batch of yogurt from the grocery store as your starter every three or four batches.